ashishtri/DesignQuestions/basics.md

-**Sharding or Data Partitioning: **
+**Sharding or Data Partitioning:**

 Replication of data solves the availability issue but it doesn’t solve the throughput and latency issues (speed).
+In those cases, you need to shard your database which simply means ‘chunking down’ or partitioning your data records and storing those records across multiple machines.
+So sharding data breaks your huge database into smaller databases.